The World in the Lens of Linguistics: Communication in Contexts 3301-2ST-J-KON001

 The objective of the course is to familiarize students with the relevance of linguistic research for understanding communication across different disciplines and discourses.
 The course focuses on the role of context in communication, participatory roles, linguistic politeness, and translation problems, covering such topics as the speaker’s intentions, inferences, context, linguistic conventions, politeness, communicative styles, degrees of understanding and misunderstanding, and changing norms and expectations in various forms of translation.

-The course will be divided into three modules, each of which will comprise presentation and discussion of selected theoretical notions, followed by an analysis of written and audiovisual materials drawn from the press, movies, political discourse, etc.
+The course will be divided into three thematic sections, each of which will comprise presentation and discussion of selected theoretical notions, followed by an analysis of written and audiovisual materials drawn from the press, movies, political discourse, etc.

 Type of course